Seoul subway fare and pass choices for short stays

 Final take

 Use T-money as the short-stay default.
-Check the Climate Card when your Seoul days are ride-heavy and inside the eligible network.
-Keep single journey tickets as a fallback for subway-only situations.
+Check the Climate Card short-term pass when your Seoul days are ride-heavy and inside the eligible network.
+Keep single journey tickets as a fallback for subway-only situations, and do not confuse the visitor pass with the resident 30-day transition.
 The right answer is not the pass with the best headline price; it is the payment setup that matches your actual rows.